 The revised Healthy School Canteen Strategy

-The NSW Department of Education and the NSW Ministry of Health, the Catholic Education Commission NSW and the Association of Independent Schools of NSW have all contributed to the strategy.
+The NSW Department of Education and the NSW Ministry of Health, Catholic Schools NSW and the Association of Independent Schools of NSW have all contributed to the strategy.

 Public schools will transition to the revised strategy over a three year period (2017 – 2019).
 Catholic and independent schools are also encouraged to participate in the strategy.
 The transition will be responsive to canteen operating arrangements, product availability, rural and remote locations and community and cultural expectations.